Discover what Spaniards already know about making the most of the cooler months with this guide to winter in Spain.

 Santiago de Compostela

-If you are walking El Camino de Santiago or the Way of St James, you will end your trip in Santiago de Compostela.
+As the finishing point for El Camino de Santiago or the Way of St James, it’s not surprising that the city is one of the biggest centres of Catholicism in Europe.
 Here, inside the Cathedral de Santiago de Compostela, you will find the tomb of St James, which is usually a moving experience for both believers and non-believers alike.

 Granada